 For mesh sizes under 1 square meter, all peripheral points are completed with cross mounts, but inside the field, freely floating cable crosses are set on the architectural line.
 That is the principle of cable system 5040.

-In mesh sizes of 30 x 30 cm, including cross holders on the edge of the field can also be exchanged for floating cross clamps.
+With mesh sizes of 30 x 30 cm and smaller, cross holders on the edge of the field can also be exchanged for free-floating cross clamps.
 This is the principle of cable system 5050.

 If climbing rods of 4 or 5 mm are used for the compression of architectural ropes, they can be fastened with SK 03420 or SK 34515- both with each other and with cable thicknesses 3 or 4mm.
 (Links to product sheets on the left.)